hgarrereyn/Th3g3ntl3man-CTF-Writeups/2017/picoCTF_2017/problems/cryptography/hashchains/hashchains.md

 The first thing to notice is that our hashchain seed is just the MD5 of our ID.
 So really the seed is our ID.
 Then we just need to setup a brute force, where we keep on taking iterations of our hashchain, until we get our goal!
 Doing that bruteforce, gives us `3e800ed70a66cff2a0fe067e65063a79`, and entering that gives us a friendly "Yep!
 That's it!
 You're validated"

-Well that was easy, lets go try to get the flag now!
+Well that was easy, lets go get the flag now!
 ```
 *******************************************
 ***            FlagKeeper 1.1           ***